yjhn/shipping-service/README.md

 <img src="databaseDiagram.drawio.png">

-Sender must have zero or more packages.<br />
+- Sender must have zero or more packages.
-Package must have one and only one sender.<br />
+- Package must have one and only one sender.
-Package must have zero or one courier.<br />
+- Package must have zero or one courier.
-Package must have one and only one source machine.<br />
+- Package must have one and only one source machine.
-Package must have one and only one destination machine.<br />
+- Package must have one and only one destination machine.
-Post machine must have zero or more packages to hold.<br />
+- Post machine must have zero or more packages to hold.
-Courier must have zero or more packages to deliver.<br />
+- Courier must have zero or more packages to deliver.

 ## System usage story
 Peter wants to send a package to Chloe.
 He signs up to our Shipping service, entering his username and password.
 The username and password hash is sent to db.